21120499/mirrorlist/README.md

 # mirrorlist
-mirror list for arch and arch base for my desktop from Lam Dong, Vietnam
+mirror list for arch and arch based of my desktop from Lam Dong, Vietnam